wendywarren/ac-type/_type-4/comparative-analysis/considerations.md

 [Please see this page](/kb/anatomy-of-type.html) as a refresher on the anatomy of type so you use the correct terminology in your presentation.

+### Your Text

+Please do not copy-paste text from the Web, or any other source into your presentation.
+Compile all the information about your typefaces in a text editor.
+Organize and consolidate the content.
+Read everything to internalize the knowledge.
+In your presentation, write what you know **in your words**.
+Doing otherwise will be considered plagiarism.

 ### Historical Comparison

 <ul class="hasBullets">